 Commitment To Our Community

 CNX has been part of our Appalachian region for 160 years, and the pride we have for Appalachian communities is hard to put into words.
 So we’re putting it into action.
-The CNX Foundation is committed to supporting grassroots projects and community organizations that may otherwise struggle to compete for funding with more established entities.
+Through CNX Foundation’s innovative programming, we are redefining what it means to give back as we continue to ensure our efforts are Tangible, Impactful, and local.

 CNX has committed $30 million toward improving our communities and generating long-term, sustainable returns for the region, our industry, and our company.
-“We are on a mission to change the trajectory of our region and to improve the lives of our neighbors,” said CNX President and CEO Nick DeIuliis.
+“We are on a mission to change the trajectory of our region and to improve the lives of our neighbors,” said CNX Board of Directors member Nick DeIuliis.
 “Our industry is the lifeblood of the regional economy and the foundation of our social fabric.
 These investments will provide returns for our local communities for years to come.
 This is what sustainability and ESG mean to CNX.”

-The CNX Foundation philosophy aligns with our Tangible, Impactful, Local focus, and seeks to help those who need it most.
-We are not interested in simply donating money.
+CNX Foundation is not interested in simply donating money.
 We facilitate creative problem-solving by bringing together a diverse range of partners and resources to invest in challenges that are often overlooked or ignored.

 Mission of the Foundation